NTA will conduct UGC NET for inviting applicants for pursuing Junior Research Fellowship and Lectureship in universities and colleges across India.

-Why was the decision to change Qualifying Criteria undertaken?
+Why was the decision to change the Qualifying Criteria undertaken?

 The decision to change the selection criteria of UGC NET Exam came after a petition was filed by Nair Service Society with the Kerala High Court.

-According to the HC order in January 2017, the selection criteria of giving relaxation marks to reserved categories was considered as unconstitutional and as a move which is unfavorable for the general candidates.
+According to the HC order in January 2017, the selection criteria of giving relaxation marks to reserved categories were considered as unconstitutional and as a move which is unfavorable for the general candidates.

 As per the petition filed, the High Court had argued that because of the UGC NET Qualifying minimum marks prescribed to the reserved categories candidates, there are more candidates qualified with minimum marks from these categories as compared to the number of general candidates qualified for the exam.